linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/06 Commodity Forwards and Futures.md

 This equation assumes that the gold mine is certain to operate the entire time and that the quantity of production is known.
 Only price is uncertain.
 Note that in equation (10), by computing the present value of the forward price, we compute the prepaid forward price.

 Example 2.
 Suppose we have a mining project that will produce 1 ounce of gold every year for 6 years.
-The cost of this project is  $1100 today, the marginal cost per ounce at the time of extraction is$ 100, and the continuously compounded interest rate is 6\%.
+The cost of this project is  \$1100 today, the marginal cost per ounce at the time of extraction is\$ 100, and the continuously compounded interest rate is 6\%.

 We observe the gold forward prices in the second column of Table 6, with implied prepaid forward prices in the third column.
 Using equation (10), we can use these prices to perform the necessary present value calculations.